sopatel14/sopatel14/README.md

-# Hi, I'm Sourav 👋
+# Hi, I'm Sourav Patel 👋

 IT Support professional transitioning into DevOps — rebuilding my foundations properly and documenting the journey publicly.
+With 2+ years of experience in IT infrastructure support, service desk operations, and system administration, I've worked as a central point of contact while ensuring zero downtime in production environments.
+Now I'm channeling that hands-on operational background into DevOps, learning the tools and practices to automate and scale what I used to do manually.

 ---